Public Lecture by Matthew Sanders

 The 2017 inaugural Robin Winkler lecture by Professor Matthew Sanders, Director, Parenting and Family Support Centre and Professor of Clinical Psychology, The University of Queensland.

-This presentation will focus on the critical role of evidence-based parenting programs in the prevention of serious social, emotional and behavioural problems in children and child maltreatment.
+This presentation focused on the critical role of evidence-based parenting programs in the prevention of serious social, emotional and behavioural problems in children and child maltreatment.
 The impact of parenting on parental and child capacity to self-regulate and its impact on various aspects of development and wellbeing with be discussed.
-Learnings from large scale population-level implementation of evidence based parenting and family support interventions will be highlighted.
-The focus will be on the importance of using evidence based interventions, that are culturally informed, and have contemporary relevance to parents in an age of technology.
-Professor Saunders will attempt to answer the question “What we need to do as a community to shift the needle on child maltreatment and enhance children’s wellbeing at a whole of population level.”
+Learnings from large scale population-level implementation of evidence based parenting and family support interventions were highlighted.
+It focuses on the importance of using evidence based interventions, that are culturally informed, and have contemporary relevance to parents in an age of technology.
+Professor Saunders attempted to answer the question “What we need to do as a community to shift the needle on child maltreatment and enhance children’s wellbeing at a whole of population level.”

 Professor Sanders is considered a world authority on the development, implementation, evaluation, and global dissemination of evidence-based parenting and family intervention programs.
 He is the founder of the widely acclaimed Triple P-Positive Parenting Program developed under his leadership at the Parenting and Family Support Centre at the University of Queensland.
 This unique population-based, multilevel system of evidence-based parenting interventions based on cognitive behavioural principles has been widely disseminated internationally via Triple P International under license from the University of Queensland to 28 countries in 20 languages.
 Triple P is considered one of the best examples of behavioural and social science innovation arising from research at an Australian University to have been commercialised and to have produced major international impact on the wellbeing of children and families.